1 Hour / 1 CE

 • Intended Audience

-This training is designed for professionals across all career stages who work at the intersection of law, mental health, and the criminal justice system.
-It is particularly relevant for those who encounter individuals with mental, developmental, or intellectual disabilities in their professional roles.
-The program is ideal for those specializing in forensic mental health, legal advocacy, or related disciplines, and is applicable to a variety of work environments, including correctional facilities, courtrooms, academic institutions, hospitals, and private practice.
+This training is intended for professionals who work at the intersection of law, mental health, and the criminal justice system, particularly those who encounter individuals with mental, developmental, or intellectual disabilities in their roles.
+It is especially relevant for those specializing in forensic mental health, legal advocacy, or related disciplines.

 • Attorneys and legal professionals